Music Wheel

 Transcriptomics

 Assessing the quality and completeness of transcriptome assemblies is a challenge.
 For this problem, we developed a measure of gene assembly known as the “ortholog hit ratio.”
 First we associate each assembled gene with its closest match in a related organism.
 Then we compare the length of the matching region to the total length of the related gene.
-(Comparing the length of only the matching region ignores untranslated regions on the ends that are not considered part of the gene.
+(Comparing the length of only the matching region ignores untranslated regions on the ends that are not considered part of the gene.)
+When this ratio is near 1, the sequence is likely to be completely assembled.
+This measure has since been adopted by other research groups.
+(Paper.)

 Read more